 Franklin returned to Maryland in 2008 as the Terps' assistant head coach and offensive coordinator.
 He helped the Terrapins to victories in the 2008 Humanitarian Bowl and the 2010 Military Bowl.
 The 2010 squad was among the national leaders in scoring offense at 32.2 points per game and was led by ACC Rookie of the Year quarterback Danny O'Brien.
 He threw for 2,438 yards, 22 touchdowns and only eight interceptions in 2010, with All-ACC receiver Torrey Smith making 67 catches for 1,055 yards and 12 scores.

 In 1998, Franklin began his participation in the NFL's Minority Coaching Fellowship Program, starting with a stint with the Miami Dolphins and working with Hall of Fame quarterback Dan Marino.
 Franklin also worked with Donovan McNabb with the Philadelphia Eagles (1999) and Minnesota Vikings (2008) in the NFL program.

-Franklin graduated from East Stroudsburg in 1995 with a psychology degree.
+Franklin graduated from East Stroudsburg in 1995 with a degree in psychology.
 He also earned a master's degree in educational leadership from Washington State University.
 Franklin graduated from Neshaminy High School in Langhorne.

-Franklin and his wife, Fumi, have two daughters, Ava and Addison.
+Franklin and his wife, Fumi, have two daughters, Shola and Addison.